-In this episode of Cybersecurity Unplugged, Spafford discusses:
+In this episode of Cybersecurity (Marketing) Unplugged, Spafford also discusses:

 - Who and what could be behind the pileup of attacks on security vendors;

-- How our democracy and freedom of speech allows for exploitation by the adversary;
+- How our democracy and freedom of speech allow for exploitation by the adversary;

 - Why our current solutions seem to create more problems than they solve;